buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 The diode on the S key prevents the current from flowing into it, which is perfect.
 Putting a diode on each key raises the cost of the keyboard ever so slightly (by a few cents), but it will allow us to have N-key rollover.

+In order to place the switches, you need to have marbastlib installed, because keyboard switches are not a standardized SMD parts.
+Marbastlib will provide schematics for the keyboard switches of your choice, which in my case was hotswappable MX switches.

 After a bit of CTRL+C and CTRL+V, you can have a nice schematic like this:

 <p align="center">